Hyperbaric oxygen therapy uses a special pressure chamber to increase the amount of oxygen in the blood.

 The air pressure inside a hyperbaric oxygen chamber is about two and a half times higher than the normal pressure in the atmosphere.
 This helps your blood carry more oxygen to organs and tissues in your body.

-Hyperbaric therapy can help wounds, especially infected wounds, heal more quickly.
+Hyperbaric therapy can help wounds, particularly infected wounds, heal more quickly.
 The therapy may be used to treat:

 - Bone infections (osteomyelitis) that have not improved with other treatments